tilden/tilden.github.io/projects/drivethru.md

 layout: post
 banner_photo: "drivethru_sky.png"
 title: "Drive-Thru Monitor"
-subtitle: "Designed for Sicom Systems, the Drive-Thru monitor product conveys the status of a restaurant's drive-thru in a highly visual way."
+subtitle: "The Drive-Thru monitor product conveys the status of a restaurant's drive-thru in a highly visual way."
 ---

 <img class="screenshot" src="shot_day.jpg" width="640" height="480" alt="Screenshot showing drive-thru from above, with several cars visible" />
 <!--  -->

+In lieu of the highly abstract representations used by competing systems (such as a simple list of times), the drive-thru monitor product visualizes the status of cars waiting in a drive-thru using simple video-game inspired visuals.
+The product has been deployed by a major restaurant chain at over 6,000 locations throughout the United States.

 * TOC
 {:toc}